A Measure of Predictive Sharpness for Probabilistic Models: Formulas for Analysis in the Rearranged Space

 \section{Formulas for Analysis in the Rearranged Space}

-The mass-length functional representation of the sharpness measure S$(d_*)$ provides a structured space in which aspects of the original probability distribution $d$ can be represented alongside the global sharpness measure.
-This section outlines how to recover points or regions of interest from the original distribution, assess local contributions to sharpness score, and evaluate diagnostic quantities such as relative rank and mass above a density threshold in the rearranged space.
+The mass-length functional representation of the sharpness measure $S(f)$ provides a structured space in which aspects of the original probability distribution $f$ can be represented alongside the global sharpness measure.
+This section shows how to recover points or subsets of interest from the original distribution, assess local contributions to sharpness score, and evaluate diagnostic quantities such as relative rank and mass above a density threshold in the rearranged space.
+In visualization, these quantities can be further mapped on to the mass-length representation or the concentration plots introduced in the main text.
+A Python implementation for both plots is provided in the accompanying material.